 Admission Requirements to the Upper-Division Major

-Students must complete at least 60 hours of coursework with an adjusted FSU GPA of 2.0 and at least half the hours required in General Education, including freshman English composition and mathematics, or an A.A. degree.
+Students must also have at least 60 hours of coursework with an adjusted FSU GPA of 2.0 and at least half the hours required in General Education, including freshman English composition and mathematics, or an A.A. degree.
 Students must also have completed the required prerequisites for the major, each with a grade of C or better (a C minus is NOT sufficient).

 Bachelor of Science in Retail, Merchandising & Product Development (60 hours)